Colin Morgan: Film

 Morgan next portrayed WWI British soldier Victor Richardson, in a BBC Films and Heyday Films feature adaptation of Vera Brittain's World War I memoir Testament of Youth.
 To prepare for the role of the soldier, Morgan read Brittain's works, as well as personal letters exchanged between Vera, Victor, and their friends.
 He also contacted a Blind Veterans Charity in Brighton, which allowed him to interview blind people.
 The British Film Institute's brochure said, "Shining brightly and lingering long in the mind afterwards, are the performances of three rising British stars – Colin Morgan, Taron Egerton and Kit Harington".

-In the fourth quarter of 2015, Morgan was featured as Frankie Shea, brother-in-law and personal driver of lead characterReggie Kray, in the 1960s London gangster film Legend.
+In the fourth quarter of 2015, Morgan was featured as Frankie Shea, brother-in-law and personal driver of lead character Reggie Kray, in the 1960s London gangster film Legend.

 For two days in Blackpool, from 9 to 10 May 2015, Morgan filmed The Laughing King, a short film by White No Sugar TV and Funky Films in support of the UK charity Campaign Against Living Miserably's (CALM) push to raise awareness regarding depression, mental illness and male suicide.
 He played the role of Jake, a young man who arrives in Blackpool, the seaside town of his childhood, determined to end his life.
 It was released on 12 January 2016, in the London Short Film Festival.

 In 2015, he was attached to play the lead role of Seán Mac Diarmada in a planned film about the 1916 Easter Rising in Ireland.
 In 2020, the film producer said he was still seeking additional financing for the project.

 Morgan filmed Waiting for You from May to June 2015.
 In April 2016, Morgan portrayed the Duke of Blackwood in the Snow White and the Huntsman spin-off, The Huntsman: Winter's War.
 In the fourth quarter of 2016, Morgan filmed the Oscar Wilde biopic The Happy Prince in Bavaria, Germany.
 In mid-2017, Morgan played the title role in Benjamin, a film written and directed by Simon Amstell.

 In 2021, Morgan appeared in Kenneth Branagh's film Belfast, based on the director's childhood during the Troubles.
 The film was nominated for the Academy Award for Best Picture.
 In 2022, he appeared in the film Corsage, which was short-listed for the Academy Award for Best International Feature Film as a submission from Austria.
 In 2022, he completed filming on Long Day's Journey into Night, an adaptation of Eugene O'Neill's 1956 play.
 The independent production faced financing challenges.